citp/privacy-policy-historical/s/sw/swe/sweetygame.com.md

-> *The following text is extracted and transformed from the sweetygame.com privacy policy that was archived on 2014-05-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140515073359id_/http%3A//www.sweetygame.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sweetygame.com privacy policy that was archived on 2016-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161118230646id_/http%3A//www.sweetygame.com/privacy_policy.html) for the most accurate reproduction.*

-# SweetyGame | Fashionable Princess Games and Dress Up Games
+# SweetyGame

 Privacy PolicyPersonal Information